Vegan Nutrition Guide

 - leafy greens

 - wild rice

 Vitamin K plays a role in blood clotting, bone and brain health and kidney function and it is easily found in a vegan diet, so long as you’re eating plenty of fruits and vegetables.
 Vitamin K comes in a two different varieties.
-Vitamin K1 is a the primary, natural form of vitamin K we obtain through plants and vitamin K2 is produced by intestinal bacteria.
-K2 is particularly important for it’s role in bone health as it helps to shuttle calcium around the body to be utilized as needed.
+Vitamin K1 is the primary, natural form of vitamin K we obtain through plants and vitamin K2 is produced by intestinal bacteria.
+K2 is particularly important for its role in bone health as it helps to shuttle calcium around the body to be utilized as needed.

 K2 can also help prevent calcium from building up as plaque in the arteries and causing atherosclerosis.
 K1 deficiency is quite rare but K2 can be a concern as a deficiency could put you at risk for osteoporosis.

 Because some healthy adults may be lacking sufficient K2 yet taking calcium supplements, this can actually increase the risk of heart attached or stroke.
 There are no symptoms for this issue, calcium simply builds up in the arteries when K2 is not present.
 This is why it’s important to get calcium through your diet rather than overdoing it with a calcium supplement.
 If you do plan to supplement for healthy bones, you can look at a supplement containing calcium, vitamin D, magnesium and vitamin K2 instead of just calcium.

 Since bacteria produce vitamin K2 in our guts, it’s also important to include fermented foods in your diet to promote healthy gut flora.
 Vitamin K is also fat-soluble so you should include a source of healthy fat when you eat vitamin K rich foods.
 A small amount of nuts, seeds or avocado with meals should do the trick.